Menu

 • PPA is blocked

-• Staff INSET does not take place during Pupil Progress and Parent Evening weeks
+• Staff INSET is cancelled during Pupil Progress and Parent Evening weeks

 • Parents (apart from reps) are not allowed to contact you directly and SLT are aware of any communication that is sent to you